usr577/Sheepit-stats-WhatsApp-bot/README.md

 # Registration

 To register your account:
-1. download the cookiehelper.py
+1. Download the cookiehelper.py file
-2. change the username and password variables accordingly
+2. Change the username and password variables accordingly
-3. run it with python3
+3. Run it with python3
-7. Send ` /cookie Cookie: REMEMBERME=<your value from coockiehelper>; PHPSESSID=<your value from coockiehelper> ` to your bot
+4. Send ` /cookie Cookie: REMEMBERME=<your value from coockiehelper>; PHPSESSID=<your value from coockiehelper> ` to your bot

 # Commands